 A few months ago, I began meditating on a daily basis.
 I had long heard about the different benefits that can come from practising mindfulness for just 20 minutes a day and decided to try it out.
-I am pleased with the results.

 Because this was going to be a new experience, I wanted a guided meditation, but I did not want whales chirping to sitar music in the background.
 At least not to start.
 After checking out a few apps, and based on the recommendation of Tim Ferriss, I decided to go for Headspace.
 I have not been disappointed.

 Andy Puddicombe, the creator of Headspace, has a very interesting background which you can read about here.
 I like his simple and easy-to-understand approach to meditation and mindfulness.

 While listening to Andy on the app, I couldn’t shake the feeling that I had heard him somewhere before.
 Eventually, it dawned on me that I had seen a TED Talk that he had given.
 I went on the TED site and sure enough, I found it.
 You can watch the talk below.